 - Students in grades K-6 shall attend and participate in physical education a minimum of 120 minutes a week.
 Students will have three regularly scheduled 40-minute classes per week.
 Students in grades K 3 will participate in activities on non-PE days under the direction of the physical education staff. - Students in grades 7 12 shall attend and participate in physical education a minimum of 200 minutes in ten days.
 An A/B schedule will be created with one week of 3 PE periods and the alternate week of 2 PE periods.
-All periods will be 40 minutes. - Physical education should not be withheld from students for purposes of punishment. - Physical activity will not be used as a form of punishment - Students shall not sit out of physical education class as response to inappropriate behavior, unless the behavior is deemed unsafe. - Students who have a medical excuse will participate in activity as per physician's recommendations and/or modifications. - Students on PE medical exemption shall be given written work that coincides with the unit being taught at that time. - In most cases, physical education make-ups should involve some form of physical activity.
-There may be a need to provide alternative activities and/or written assignments based on the student's disability and/or health situation on a case by case basis.
+All periods will be 40 minutes. - Physical education should not be withheld from students for purposes of punishment. - Physical activity will not be used as a form of punishment - Students shall not sit out of physical education class as response to inappropriate behavior, unless the behavior is deemed unsafe. - Students who have a medical excuse will participate in activity as per physician's recommendations and/or modifications. - Students on PE medical exemption shall be given written work that coincides with the unit being taught at that time. - Physical education make-ups should involve some form of physical activity.

-C. New York State Standards
+E. New York State Standards